 You can use your high post player O4 as either a scorer or a screener.
-In diagram A, we pass the ball to O4 from the top.
-When the ball is at the top, there usually is no helpside defense and the X2 and X5 defenders may be wide from the basket.
+In diagram A, the ball is passed to O4 from the top.
+When the ball is at the top, there usually is no helpside defense as the X2 and X5 defenders may be wide from the basket.
 O4 can shoot the shot from the free-throw line, or make a 1-on-1 dribble move to the hoop.
-If either the X2 or X5 defender slide in to help (diagram B), O4 kicks the ball out to the short corner (where the help defense came from), for a wide-open shot.
-This is a killer if your O2 and O5 are good shooters.
+If either the X2 or X5 defender slide in to help (diagram B), O4 kicks the ball out to the short corner or corner (where the help defense came from), for a wide-open shot.

 In diagram G, O4 screens for O2.
 O2 comes around the screen for the pass from O1 and the shot.
 O4 rolls to the hoop after screening.